A Song For Us

 It is night, I feel tired, I am alone,

-I watch the countless motes of dust dance in the lamp's dull glow, it is time.
+I watch the countless motes of dust dance in the lamp's dull glow,

 We shall melt into the air, we shall be our own dreams and we shall sleep,